qboy21/Bitcoin-Deep-Learning-Signal/README.md

 Live trading launched in 2023 using a modified Daily Signal that was later changed due to access to API endpoints.

-The current model is a Random Forest with 20 features incorporating market, sentiment, on-chain and economic data.
+The current model is a LSTM with 20 features incorporating market, sentiment, on-chain and economic data.

 The current Daily Signal Live 3-month performance: